AFCLC, Air Force Culture and Language Center, Air Force's Global Classroom

 PRESENTER INFORMATION

-We seek submissions that speak to topics specifically included under LREC, such as language teaching and learning, sociolinguistics, culture (culture-general and/or culture-specific matters), and regional issues; that offer insights on or critically analyze practices, policies and values that bolster relationships with global allies and partners; or that relate to organizational design integration and/or explorations of the concept of Global Fluency in any possible historical, contemporary or future forms.
-We are open to wide-ranging methods and approaches from disciplines across the academic spectrum, including but not limited to the social sciences, history, andragogy, political science, psychology, organizational studies and cognitive science.
+We seek submissions that address topics specifically included under LREC, such as language teaching and learning, sociolinguistics, culture (culture-general and/or culture-specific matters), and regional affairs; that offer insights on or critically analyze practices, policies and values that bolster relationships with global allies and partners; or that relate to managing strategic competition more generally.
+Some questions that may inform submissions include, but are not limited to: In what ways do American cultural assumptions shape our approach to working internationally and in intercultural contexts?
+How does the interplay of geographic realities and global connectivity affect our understanding of cultural and regional issues?
+How do we better integrate the cultures and histories of marginalized and peripheral groups when teaching and researching great powers?
+We especially welcome international perspectives on these and other questions, and are open to methods and approaches from disciplines across the academic spectrum, including but not limited to the social sciences, history, andragogy, political science, psychology, organizational studies, and cognitive science.
+Each presenter is limited to two submissions.
+Deadline for submissions is June 30th, 2024.

 Submitting an individual presentation abstract: